metascion/GallantWarrior/README.md

-#GallantWarrior
- - An modular command-line OSINT framework with support for 3rd party front-ends and modules.
+GallantWarrior - An modular command-line OSINT framework with support for 3rd party front-ends and modules.